"Follow along by entering the following examples in the Lissp REPL.

 minimal exposition.
 This element enclosed in double quotes is a

-compilation and output.
-Some familiarity with Python is assumed.
+Some familiarity with Python is assumed for this tour.
+Familiarity with

 "